SitecorePowerShell/Book/working_with_sitecore_items.md

 $item.Editing.EndEdit()
 ```

-Those approaches while working are not the most efficient notation for modifying item content.
-Items that you're getting from the provider give you a better way of doing it.
-Provider exposes your Sitecore fields as semi-native PowerShell properties.
-Instead of doing the above you can do:
+The previous examples work but are not the most efficient ways to change item content.
+The items returned by the provider expose the Sitecore item fields as semi-native PowerShell properties.

+**Example:** The following sets the title property using the semi-native PowerShell property.

 ```powershell
 $item = Get-Item master:/content/home
 $item.Title = "New Title"
 ```

-… or even shorter if you don’t want to use a variable:
+**Example:** The following sets the title property using the semi-native PowerShell property without the use of a variable.

 ```powershell
 (Get-Item master:/content/home).Title = "New Title"